-Created in 2001, the goal of the Management Faculty of Color Association (MFCA) is to promote and support the professional development of African-American, Hispanic American/Latinx, and Native American business management faculty.
+Created in 2001, the goal of the Management Faculty of Color Association (MFCA) is to promote and support the professional development of People of Color with a particular emphasis on African, Hispanic / Latinx, and Native and/or Indigenous descent who hold a doctoral degree in Management or a related field and who hold a faculty or administrative appointment (full-time, part-time, emeritus, retired) at a University or College.

 The association seeks to achieve this goal through three major activities: